haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen/index.md

 Another way of exploring interface energetics is by using the `alascan` module of HADDOCK3. `alascan` stands for "Alanine Scanning module".

-This module is capable of mutating interface residues to Alanine and calculating the **Δ HADDOCK score** between the wild type and mutant, thus providing a measure of the impact of each individual mutation.
-It is posible to scan all interface residues one by one, or limit this scanning to a selected by user set of residues.
-By default, the mutation to Alanine is performed, as its side chain is just a methyl group, so side chain perturbations are minimal, as well as possible secondary strcuture changes.
+This module is capable of mutating interface residues to Alanine and calculating the **Δ HADDOCK score** between the wild-type and mutant, thus providing a measure of the impact of each individual mutation.
+It is possible to scan all interface residues one by one or limit this scanning to a selected by user set of residues.
+By default, the mutation to Alanine is performed, as its side chain is just a methyl group, so side chain perturbations are minimal, as well as possible secondary structure changes.
 It is possible to perform the mutation to any other amino acid type - at your own risk, as such mutations may introduce structural uncertainty.

-**Important**: 1/ `alascan` calculates the difference between wild type score vs mutant score, i.e. positive `Δscore` indicative of the enriched (stronder) binding and negative `Δscore` is indicative of the depleated (weaker) binding; 2/ Inside `alascan`, a short energy minimization of an input strcuture is performed, i.e. there's no need to inclued an additionla refinement module prior to `alascan`.
+**Important**: 1/ `alascan` calculates the difference between wild-type score vs mutant score, i.e. positive `Δscore` indicative of the enriched (stronger) binding and negative `Δscore` is indicative of the depleted (weaker) binding; 2/ Inside `alascan`, a short energy minimization of an input structure is performed, i.e. there's no need to include an additional refinement module prior to `alascan`.

 Here is an example of the workflow to scan interface energetics:
 {% highlight toml %}